 More on the Apple TV

-For full details on the fourth- and fifth-generation Apple TV models, make sure to check out our dedicated Apple TV roundup.
-It includes details on the Apple TV hardware and it has a section on Apple's efforts to build out its original content offerings.
+For full details on the fourth- and fifth-generation Apple TV models, make sure to check out our dedicated Apple TV roundup, which includes details on the Apple TV hardware.